xconnected/llama2/README.md

 Well isn't this response impressive :D

+Note:
-Note: The shown result is on a machine without GPU support.
+The result shown was produced only with CPU and no GPU support.
+The language model used is: ```llama-2-7b-chat.Q5_K_S.gguf``` which is only 4.7GB in size